yasirbhutta/yasirbhutta.github.io/python/exercises/regular-expressions/password-validations-python-exercise.md

-# Pyhon Exercise for Regular Expressions: Password Validator Program*
+# Python Exercise for Regular Expressions: Password Validator Program

 **Objective:**
 Write a Python program that asks the user to enter a password and checks whether it is **valid** based on the following rules: